aws-samples/amazon-sagemaker-script-mode-with-debugger/README.md

 * [A Jupyter Notebook](https://github.com/aws-samples/amazon-sagemaker-script-mode-with-debugger/blob/main/notebooks/tf2_fashion_mnist_debugger.ipynb) to get started

+* [A training script in Python for zero-script-change scenario](https://github.com/aws-samples/amazon-sagemaker-script-mode-with-debugger/blob/main/notebooks/scripts/train_tf2_fashion_mnist.py) that is passed to the training job

-* [A training script in Python](https://github.com/aws-samples/amazon-sagemaker-script-mode-with-debugger/blob/main/notebooks/scripts/train_tf2_fashion_mnist_debugger.py) that is passed to the training job
+* [A training script in Python for with-script-change scenario](https://github.com/aws-samples/amazon-sagemaker-script-mode-with-debugger/blob/main/notebooks/scripts/train_tf2_fashion_mnist_debugger.py) that is passed to the training job

 ### Example 2: Using custom training loop